PolisGuy/scripts/bin/README.md

-My compile with higher connection limit.
+My compile with a couple of tweeks.